svaarala/duktape-wiki/PostEs5Features.md

 ## Proxy handlers (traps)

-The Ecmascript ES2015 `Proxy` object allows property virtualization and fine-grained access control for accessing an underlying plain object.
+The ECMAScript ES2015 `Proxy` object allows property virtualization and fine-grained access control for accessing an underlying plain object.
 Duktape implements a strict subset of the `Proxy` object from ES2015.
 Status of trap implementation: